kelektiv/node.bcrypt.js/README.md

 ```

 make sure you have the appropriate dependencies installed and configured for your platform.
 You can find installation instructions for the dependencies for some common platforms [in this page][depsinstall].

+## Troubleshooting on Apple M1 Macs

+Users on Apple M1 Macs are supported but need to make sure that there are no spaces or special escapable characters in your entire project path.
+Currently tested characters are dashes `-` or you can use CamelCase which is also fine.
+If you get an error similar to this one:
+`npm ERR! node-pre-gyp ERR! node -v v16.13.1`
+Then it is most likely that you have a space or a special character somewhere in your path.
+Type you can check it with `pwd`.
+If that is the case just simply rename your project folder or move it to a different folder where the path does not contain any spaces or special characters.
+For example if your path contains a folder named `-=Projects=-` then you are will encounter this issue and you should rename the folder to `Projects`
+Then try `npm install` again.

 ## Usage